sourcey/libsourcey/docs/api/http.md

 ConnectionStream(Connection::Ptr connection)
 ```

+Defined in src/http/include/icy/http/connection.h:268

-Creates a [ConnectionStream](#connectionstream) wrapping the given HTTP connection.
+Creates a [ConnectionStream](#connectionstream-1) wrapping the given HTTP connection.
 Wires the Outgoing stream emitter to the connection adapter and registers this stream to receive incoming data from the adapter.
 #### Parameters
 * `connection` The HTTP connection to wrap.